YazeedMusallam/MTA-Project/Project_Proposal.md

 #### Value of the company and recommendations.
 > The purpose of this analysis is to give insights into where the vaccine spots should be placed near to the most effective subway station to cut the costs and people can get vaccinated on the way to work or home, which can contribute to a higher overall vaccination rate in a shorter time and achieve the herd immunity.

-> After doing exploratory data analysis on the data; SDAIA will give a recommendation of where the vaccine spots should be placed.
+> After doing exploratory data analysis on the data; NYC Data Science will give a recommendation of where the vaccine spots should be placed.
 ## Data Description:
 * Datasets with description:
 This project based on the following datasets:

-> MTA Turnstile data located at http://web.mta.info/developers/turnstile.html. <br />
+> MTA Turnstile dataset located at http://web.mta.info/developers/turnstile.html. <br />
 The NYC MTA Turnstile data has cumulated number of entries and exits for each station in different dates and time.

-> Public NYChealth COVID-19 vaccine data located at https://github.com/nychealth/covid-vaccine-data. <br />
+> Public NYChealth COVID-19 vaccine dataset located at https://github.com/nychealth/covid-vaccine-data. <br />
 The NYChealth COVID-19 vaccine data provides inforamtion about the vaccine percentage of each NYC district.

-> MTA stations mapped to zipcodes dataset <br /> https://raw.githubusercontent.com/mvossbrinck/Metis_Project_1/04ab49df77000076e74e0ef90246bdbe2ac92775/female_male_ratio_subway_mapping.csv by github user: mvossbrinck
+> MTA stations mapped to zipcodes dataset <br /> https://raw.githubusercontent.com/nychealth/covid-vaccine-data/main/people/coverage-by-modzcta-allages.csv
 > This CSV file maps each station with it's corrsponding zip code.

 ## Scope of the work